 Proposals would change dipnet fishery area, season

-Boaters crowd the Kenai River near the Kenai City Dock on Thursday, July 21, 2016 in Kenai, Alaska.
 Like most fisheries issues in Upper Cook Inlet, there's a lot of disagreement about what to do with the Kenai River personal-use dipnet fishery.
+The fishery, which takes place every July 10-31, is the most popular of its kind in the state.

 Comments